Sit-down demonstration held amid Court of Appeal challenges to protest sentences

 Environmental campaign groups Friends of the Earth (FoE) and Greenpeace UK are intervening in the case, previously stating that the sentences posed a “serious threat to our democracy”.

-The hearing before Baroness Carr, Mr Justice Lavender and Mr Justice Griffiths is due to conclude later on Thursday.
+Baroness Carr, Mr Justice Lavender and Mr Justice Griffiths will hand down their judgment at a later date.